PacktPublishing/Mastering-Docker-Enterprise/Production/Ingress/Interlock2-Swarm/README.md

-# Getting Interlock2 set up for production
+# Setting Up Interlock2

-### This is a sample exercise, not an endorsement of this configuation for production systems!
+### This is a sample exercise, not a recommondation of Interlock 2 for production systems.

 Before you start, make sure you enable UCP's Layer 7 routing (Interlock2)